ymoua27/ops-reading-note/reading3.md

 **Use analogies from your previous background to explain what happens during the booting process?**

+We had a diesel engine that we had to to ensure the lineup was correct before starting up the engine.
+It's like we are "booting" up the engine.
+We check all parameters to ensure that we when start the engine, it would start.
+These line ups were done in a certain order as well just how BIOS can be priototize to have a bootup sequence.

 **What is the “Power On Self Test”?**
 When turning on a computer, BIOS will do a self-check to see if main hardware like the CPU, RAM, storage drives, and graphics card are functioning.